blackTopHatCat/Jarkom-Modul-4-2025-K58/README.md

 4. Careful with routing's prefix assignment and its matching subnet, eg. if B1 is 192.240.0.0/22, then B2 must be started from 192.240.4.0/22 or higher.
 This extends into supernet's calculation process where it must pay attention to prev supernet for same reason.

-6. In a supernet, subnets goes contiguously (means addr of one subnet continues to other subnet like a chained link)
+6. In a supernet, subnets goes contiguously (means addr of one subnet continues to other subnet like a chained link).

 ```
 A1: 192.240.0.128/25